 What was your favourite part of the day?

-What did you want to ask guests to contribute towards and why?
+What did you invite guests to contribute towards?

 What did your friends and family think?